-You will probably have been keen to go home, usually after 2 days.
-However do not feel surprised if you feel a little tearful once you get there.
+You will probably have been keen to go home however do not feel surprised if you feel a little tearful once you get there.
 This can be a normal reaction to the stress of leaving hospital after any operation and travelling home.
-It is usual to go home one or two days after your operation.
+The following advice gives guidance only as recovery can vary according to your age, health and reason for surgery.